Former N.Y. mayor Bloomberg tapped as Harvard commencement speaker

-CAMBRIDGE, Massachusetts (Reuters) - Former New York City Mayor Michael Bloomberg will address this year’s crop of Harvard University graduates at their May 29 commencement, the Ivy League university said on Wednesday.
+CAMBRIDGE, Mass., March 5 (Reuters) - Former New York City Mayor Michael Bloomberg will address this year’s crop of Harvard University graduates at their May 29 commencement, the Ivy League university said on Wednesday.

 Harvard officials said they chose Bloomberg, a Boston native who earned his M.B.A. at Harvard Business School, because of his unique career, ranging from building the data and news company that bears his name to elected office.